will-mei/cfiojobs/README.md

    options:

            --fio         launch a fio test

+           --test-stop   stop test on given host groups(stop all test and all jobs)

+           --fio-stop    stop all existinging fio jobs on given host groups (stop a round of jobs of a test)

            --fio-list    output summary info of fio jobs on given host groups

-           --fio-stop    stop all existinging fio jobs on given host groups

            -b            send fio job with given blk group in ./cfiojobs.blk